MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbServer/deploy/deploy-clients/ios.md

 ### <a name="test-push-notifications"></a>Verificare le notifiche push

-1. Nel dispositivo mobile dell'utente A, accedere a Skype for Business con l'account dell'utente A.
+1. Nel dispositivo mobile dell'utente A, accedi a Skype for Business con l'account dell'utente A.

 2. Aprire un'altra applicazione nel dispositivo mobile.